lfierro/pachyderm-vid2frames-demo/tutorial/troubleshooting.md

 pachctl list job
 ```

-# Video file produces an empty folder in the frames repo
+# Video file produces an empty directory in the frames repo
 This means that the video format was not readable by OpenCV.
 You can verify by running:
 ```
 pachctl list job